-Currently 11% of the world's electricity is delivered using nuclear.
-With the 'electrification of everything' and advancement in nuclear energy delivery through Small Modular Reactors (SMR) there is a compelling proposition presented in terms of cost, scalability, and sustainability.
+Currently c.10% of the world's electricity is delivered using nuclear.
+With the 'electrification of everything' and advancement in nuclear energy delivery through next generation reactors, there is a compelling proposition presented in terms of cost, scalability, and sustainability.